tpaschalis/tpaschalis.github.io/_posts/2017-11-09-wil-from-addo17.markdown

 Especially when considering the high rate of change in a startup environment
 > High Complexity + Dramatic Change Vectors = Emergent Behavior

 [Cynefin]() is a way of quantifying your understanding of complex systems.
-Knowledge and practice moves patterns towards more favorable 'quadrants', where complacency moves you backwards.
+Knowledge and practice moves patterns towards more favorable 'quadrants'; where complacency moves you backwards.

 Cue "Infrastructure as Code".
 Not just in the sense of automating specific provisioning tasks, but actually dealing with your whole infrastructure as code, using Versioning, CI/CD, proper pipelines.
 Each time, you start from the same validated state, and the nodes are built once and deployed into a production-like environment everywhere.
 Infrastructure as Code has to do with